 In the far west of Sardinia on the island of San Pietro, Carloforte was founded by Ligurian fishermen in 1738.
 Whitewashed and pastel houses with terracotta roofs line the narrow winding alleyways of the old town, where countless stairs lead you to the maze of streets of the Castle district.

 Fishing, boating, hiking, birdwatching and water sports are popular on this picturesque island, which boosts a beautiful marine landscape of cliffs, coves and sea caves.

 Carloforte is also known for its Bluefin tuna, with traditional dishes having strong Ligurian and Arab influences, and also its summer-long festival, Carlofortina Summer.

-Stay: Casa Querce, Casa Stefania and Nora Club Hotel (Approximately 1 hour 30 minutes drive away followed by a ferry)
+Stay: Casa Querce (pictured below), Casa Stefania and Nora Club Hotel.
+Approximately 1 hour 30 minutes drive away followed by a ferry.